NumericalMax/196-algorithm/README.md

 n = 19 + 91 = 110 // no palindrome, iteration = 1
 n = 110 + 11 = 121 // palindrome, iteration = 2
 ```
 Note, that n is of type int.
 This can result in exceeding the allocated storage size for larger n or higher iterations.
-To prevent you can set the datatype to long or a much larger datatype.
+To prevent, you can set the datatype to long or a much larger datatype.

 ## Outcome